bsmg/beat-saber-community-wiki/beginners-guide.md

 ## ModSaber Installer
 The mod repository ModSaber has shut down, and lolPants has left a [message](https://www.modsaber.org/) on the site explaining the situation.
 We are working on a replacement service and ask for your patience.

-Please refer to Manual Installation
+Until that's ready, please refer to [this link](https://pastebin.com/Bcm85dpd) for a list of working mods for v0.13.2, and refer to Manual Installation to install the mods.

 ## Manual Installation